RichardLitt/birdinginvermont.com/src/subspecies/wbnu.md

 Birds of the World (Grubb and Pravosudov 2020) says:

-> Bill stout, blunt; ventrum white; dorsum pale blue-gray. "yenk" sound.
+> Birds in the eastern United States and Canada utter a nasal yenk...
+Bill stout, blunt; ventrum white; dorsum pale blue-gray.

-Generally, these are good characteristics, although clinal.
-The dorsum is particularly marked compared to western subspecies.
+Generally, these are good differentiators.

+The dorsum is particularly marked compared to western subspecies, which are darker.
+It should be noted that dorsum color is also used to sex White-breasted Nuthatches, with pale-crowned birds generally being considered female.
+However, Wood (1993) shows that "determining the sex of birds in the field at a distance is considerably more difficult.
+East of the Great Plains, at least 10% of all females regardless of population have little enough gray in the crown to be easily mistaken for males."
+(This is much more difficult in the southern regions of their range, such as in Florida).
+This means that dorsum color should not be used as the only justification for subspecies identification.

 To date, there are no records of other subspecies in Vermont.